Contrasting Nextracker (NXT) & Its Rivals

 |-208.81%

-This table compares Nextracker and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Nextracker and its peers revenue, earnings per share and valuation.

 |Gross Revenue